Important 2022-2023 ACT/SAT testing information & dates

 Registration deadlines & test prep resources posted

-Wahoo High School will be a host site for the ACT, during the 2021-2022 school year, on the following dates:
+Wahoo High School will be a host site for the ACT on the following dates:

 Saturday, June 22, 2022